 Why DLC Versioning Now Directly Impacts Project Economics

 For commercial and industrial lighting projects, DLC qualification is no longer just a rebate bonus—it is a gating requirement.
-As utilities align their incentive programs with the DesignLights Consortium’s evolving technical standards, the transition from DLC 5.1 to DLC 6.0 represents a hard cutoff that directly affects rebate eligibility, project ROI, and tax-driven upgrade strategies.
+As utilities align incentive programs with the DesignLights Consortium’s evolving technical standards, the shift from DLC SSL V5.1 to DLC SSL V6.0 is a real cutoff that affects rebate eligibility, project ROI, and multi-site rollout planning.

 What Changed from DLC 5.1 to DLC 6.0